mazes-80/compost/README.md

 Menu
 ----
 Right-clicking the bin opens its menu.
-8 (2 rows by 4 cols) slots for intputs, one slot for output.
+2x2 slots for intputs, one slot for output.

 Once there are at least 8 pieces of acceptable inputs are inserted (stacks